-Another way to skip tests is by using the Avocado skip decorators:
+To skip tests is in Avocado, you must use one of the Avocado skip decorators:

-- @avocado.skip(reason): Skips a test. - @avocado.skipIf(condition, reason): Skips a test if the condition is True. - @avocado.skipUnless(condition, reason): Skips a test if the condition is False
+- @avocado.skip(reason): Skips a test. - @avocado.skipIf (condition, reason): Skips a test if the condition is True. - @avocado.skipUnless(condition, reason): Skips a test if the condition is False